 What Are The Course Schedules?
 What Is The Difference Between The Full-Time And Part-Time Course?

 Full-Time courses are held from 9 AM to 3 PM, Monday to Friday for 12 weeks.
 Part-Time courses are 10 weeks from 9 AM to 3 PM, but take place on weekends only.
-Both cover the same curriculum and certifications, but Part-Time is more fast-paced with textbook readings being done at home and a larger homework load.
+Both cover the same curriculum and certifications, however, part-time is more fast-paced with textbook readings being done at home and a larger homework load.

 What Does Tuition Include?

 Tuition includes: course fees, program materials, tool kit, textbooks, hard hat, tool belt, safety glasses, and Working at Heights certifications.
 All taxes and fees are included in the tuition price.